delioda79/WorkersPool/README.md

 ```

-And so on.As soon as a task gets added to teh pool it is then popped and a go routine gets created running that specific task.
+And so on.
+As soon as a task gets added to the pool it is then popped and a go routine gets created running that specific task.
 This happens only if the number of tasks running is less or equal to the maximum number of concurrent processes set when initialising the manager.

-If the number of task running is already equal to teh maximum allowed teh manager waits for a running process to end and tehn pops a new task from
+If the number of task running is already equal to the maximum allowed the manager waits for a running process to end and then pops a new task from
 the pool.